MaterializeInc/materialize/doc/developer/design/20231110_aws_connections.md

 a validate connection will not be comprehensive and we'll probably do some additional check with the intended resources when we actually make use of this connection.

+To properly validate the connection we should ask the user to actually use the connection, something like `COPY (SELECT 1) TO S3 USING aws_conn`.

-Hence, potentially later we can extend `VALIDATE CONNECTION` sql to optionally specify an S3 or a database url, like, `VALIDATE CONNECTION aws_conn WITH (S3 PATH = 's3://prefix')` so the user can validate if the policies are set up correctly on their end in AWS.
+We could also extend `VALIDATE CONNECTION` sql to optionally specify an S3 or a database url, like, `VALIDATE CONNECTION aws_conn WITH (S3 PATH = 's3://prefix')` so the user can validate if the policies are set up correctly on their end in AWS.
+One reason this might be difficult though, because the only permissions we should require is `ListBucket` and `PutObject`.
+And to test if we can write something to the prefix without `RemoveObject`, we end up with leaked objects which we can't clean.

 Alternatively, we could have a higher level S3 connection using this AWS connection,something like `CREATE CONNECTION s3_conn TO S3 ( PREFIX = 'url') USING AWS CONNECTION aws_conn`.
 Validating s3_conn could verify if we are able to list the prefix, create and remove a file there.
-This seems like an overkill though and a `VALIDATE CONNECTION ...
-WITH` mentioned above would probably be better.
+This seems like an overkill though and the approach above would probably be better.

 We will revisit this when designing the `COPY ...
 TO S3` feature.